Full-Form of POS (Point of Sale)

-This can be defined as software that runs on a point of sale system.
+This can be defined as software that runs on the point of sale system.
 It helps the retailers to process their orders in their retail stores through the hardware.
-It helps the users to input data concerning the products, tally costs pertaining to orders and make financial transactions.
+It helps the users to input data concerning the products, tally costs pertaining to orders, and make financial transactions.

 #3 – POS Terminal

 It can be defined as a machine that can read cards, and these can detect all sorts of payments, which ultimately help in fast checkouts and seamless management of orders.

 This can be defined as the moment of time when the payment for a transaction is made with the help of a point of sale system.

 - For retailers dealing in apparel, they will need to upload pictures of the digital catalog products.

 - For retailers dealing in electronic items, they will need to upload serial numbers into their point of sale software.